Skip to main content

 Positioning against other agent stacks is documented in `documentation/01-executive-summary/` (e.g. comparative audits).
 Use those briefs alongside this docs site for stakeholder narratives.

-Operational Puble adds fleet registry, brain pipeline (sense/think/act/learn), SIL-aligned safety, telemetry, simulation, and training exports — all emitting gate receipts compatible with software releases.
+The Robotics product (included in every paid tier) adds a fleet registry, the sense/think/act/learn brain pipeline, SIL-aligned safety, telemetry, simulation, and training exports — all emitting gate receipts compatible with software releases.

 Research & multi-agent flows